Intellectual Property and Competition Policy in Europe and Japan

 Michael Koenig, acting Head of Unit for Intellectual Property and Fight Against Counterfeiting, European Commission, DG GROW

-Kai-Uwe Kühn, Professor of Economics, University of East Anglia
+Kai-Uwe Kühn, Professor of Economics and Deputy Director of the Centre for Competition Policy, University of East Anglia

 Founding partner of Gibson, Dunn & Crutcher Brussels office